-When you want a flavorful meal that is high in protein, low in carbs, and so easy to make, try these homemade Gluten-Free Crab Cakes using canned crab.
-This recipe is also made grain-free using almond flour.
+When you want a flavorful meal that is high in protein, low in carbs, and so easy to make, try these homemade Whole30 and Paleo Crab Cakes using canned crab.
+This gluten-free recipe is also made grain-free using almond flour.

-homemade gluten-free crab cakes cooked and served on a white platter.
+homemade gluten-free whole30 crab cakes cooked and served on a white platter.

 One of my favorite easy weeknight meals are these homemade Crab Cakes.
 This gluten-free and grain-free recipe takes minimal effort and is really satisfying.

-Serve your Gluten-Free Crab Cakes with a salad, coleslaw, steamed veggies, or whatever side dish you like.
+Serve your Crab Cakes with a salad, Whole30 coleslaw, steamed veggies, or whatever side dish you like.

 Why You Need This Recipe

 • You can enjoy homemade crab cakes without the gluten, grains, or dairy.
-This recipe is great for people who have special dietary needs.
+This recipe is great for people who have special dietary needs or who are following a Whole30 clean eating diet.

 • These Maryland-style crab cakes are full of texture and flavor!
 They have a browned crispy exterior with a moist, flavorful interior.
 I think you’ll agree they are the best crab cakes you’ve ever made.

-• Serve this dish with tartar sauce or plain.
+• Serve this dish with tartar sauce, sugar-free ketchup, or plain.

 Key Ingredients

-ingredients with labels for making gluten-free crab cakes recipe.
+ingredients with labels for making gluten-free and whole30 crab cakes recipe.

-The ingredients for these gluten-free crab cakes are pretty easy to find.
+The ingredients for these almond flour crab cakes are pretty easy to find.
 The simple ingredients means that you can make this on a busy weeknight or for a special occasion.

-You’ll also need a little filler like almond flour or gluten-free breadcrumbs.
-You should be able to find either at your local grocery store.
+• You’ll also need a little filler like almond flour.
+You should be able to find it at your local grocery store.

 See the recipe card at the end of this post for the exact measurements.